AngusMcLure/PoolTestR/README.md

 # PoolTestR
-Tools for working with pooled samples.
-Currently in early stages.
-Inspired by PoolScreen.Currently only has basic functionally reproducing PoolScreen functionality for R, however more features are planned or in the works: e.g. adjustments for imperfect test specificity/sensitivity; functions for helping with optimal experimental design; functions for inferring whether a disease has been locally eliminated from a series of pooled tests over time
+Tools for working with pooled samples inspired by PoolScreen.
+The package is currently in early stages.
+Currently the pacakge only has core functionally, however more features are planned or in the works: e.g. adjustments for imperfect test specificity/sensitivity; functions for helping with optimal experimental design; functions for inferring whether a disease has been locally eliminated from a series of pooled tests over time.
+Suggestions are welcome.

 ## Installation

-PoolTestR is not currently available from CRAN, but you can install it from github with:
+PoolTestR is not currently available from CRAN, but you can install it from github with the following command in R (this will probably produce a lot of warning messages - these are related to the compilation of stan source code and I unfortunately cannot stop these messages) :

 ```R
 install.packages("devtools") #you can skip this if you already have devtools installed